fstltna/MineBackup/README.md

 3. This will back up your Minetest installation at 1:01am each day, and keep the last 5 backups.

+Also note that this will shut down the Minetest server process before the backup and let it restart after the backup is complete.
+This is to prevent the world data dump from being corrupted if the files change while they are being backed up.
+If you dont want this I suggest you don't automatically run the backup but rather run the backup process within "mmc" when you want to run one.

 If you need more help visit https://MineCity.online/